- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 Source: Economics and Statistics Administration analysis of data from Bureau of Labor Statistics, International Labor Comparisons program and National Bureau of Statistics of China.

 The figure above shows how unit labor costs changed since 2000 in several countries (but does not compare costs across those countries).
-In the United States, unit labor costs decreased by nearly 17 percent between 2000 and 2012, meaning that productivity rose faster than labor costs.
+In the United States, unit labor costs decreased by more than 12 percent between 2000 and 2014, meaning that productivity rose faster than labor costs.
 That is not the situation in many countries that are often considered as destinations for outsourcing.
 In the case of China, for example, the opposite occurred: wage increases have easily outpaced labor productivity growth.
 As a result, economy-wide unit labor costs in China have more than doubled since 2000.[iv]
-Canada and South Korea also faced rising unit labor costs, with 22- and 24-percent gains, respectively.
-In Germany, unit labor costs ended the period about six percent lower than where they started.
+Canada and South Korea also faced rising unit labor costs, with 28- and 16-percent gains, respectively.
+In Germany, unit labor costs same several increases and decreases but ended the period almost exactly where they started.

 |United States||Country X||Percent Difference|